-- Employ sophisticated stock watch service and monitor Schedule 13F filings. - Monitor Schedule 13D and Schedule 13G and Hart-Scott-Rodino Act filings. - Monitor parallel trading and group activity (the activist "wolf pack"). - Monitor activity in options, derivatives, corporate debt and other non-equity securities.

-• Monitor attendance at analyst conferences, requests for one-on-one sessions and other contacts from known activists.
+- Employ sophisticated stock watch service and monitor Schedule 13F filings. - Monitor Schedule 13D and Schedule 13G and Hart-Scott-Rodino Act filings. - Monitor parallel trading and group activity (the activist "wolf pack"). - Monitor activity in options, derivatives, corporate debt and other non-equity securities. - Monitor attendance at analyst conferences, requests for one-on-one sessions and other contacts from known activists. - Monitor investor conference call participants, one-on-one requests and transcript downloads. - Monitor company website traffic for unusual activity.